-Transforming a 19th century London stock brick corner into Art Deco inspired boutique hotel
+Transforming a 19th-century London stock brick corner into an Art Deco inspired boutique hotel

-18-24 Broadwick Street will offer a uniquely focused, first class hotel experience and retail opportunity for guests within the lively heart of London’s Soho district.
-The development seamlessly integrates within urban fabric of the local area, and by providing a unique boutique hotel facility, enriches the eclectic character of this fashionable conservation area.
-Conceived by a group of friends who dreamt of creating a hideaway in London’s most loved neighbourhood, the hotel will offer sanctuary and a place for fun — where all are welcome.
-The hotel design is a collaboration between Ica (architecture) and Martin Brudnizki (interior design).
-The public areas and residential-style guestrooms — including a luxury penthouse and a collection of suites — are all individually designed, with many rooms offering private balconies.
-The design concept is inspired by Soho’s natural grit and glamour, and has been described as “70s hedonistic disco pop meets your eccentric godmother’s townhouse.”
+18-24 Broadwick Street offers a uniquely focused, first-class hotel experience and retail opportunity for guests within the lively heart of London’s Soho district.
+The development seamlessly integrates within the urban fabric of the local area, and by providing a unique boutique hotel facility, enriches the eclectic character of this fashionable conservation area.
+Conceived by a group of friends who dreamt of creating a hideaway in London’s most loved neighbourhood, the hotel offers a sanctuary and a place for fun — where all are welcome.

 The hotel design concept has been described as “70s hedonistic disco pop meets your eccentric godmother’s townhouse”